leonalfahrezi/leonalfahrezi/README.md

 - 📫 How to reach me **leonalfahrezi@gmail.com**

-- ⚡ Fun fact **I like to read and watch some manga, manhwa, manhua, movies, anime and drama in my spare time.**
+- ⚡ Fun fact **I like to read and watch some manga, manhwa, manhua, movie, anime and drama in my spare time.**

 <h3 align="left">Connect with me:</h3>